davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.5.1 (2013.04.10)
+* Turned on POP3 debug logging if POSTIE_DEBUG is TRUE.
+* Disable autocomplete on some setup fields
+* Fixed bug where confirmation emails were not being sent to authors
+* Fixed bug where post were not saved if the default admin user didn't exist and the from user was not a WordPress user

 = 1.5.0 (2013.04.05) =
 * Apply Postie Time Correction to date: command
 * Add support for Post Formats